gael-clair/mann-starter/README.md

 ## Continuous Integration

 The repo includes a [Github Action](https://github.com/features/actions) configuration for continuous integration.
 It is also integrated with [Codecov](https://codecov.io/) during workflow process.
-Each package of this repo has its own package (backend and frontend).
+Each package of this repo has its own workflow (backend: `.github/workflows/backend.yml`, frontend: `.github/workflows/frontend.yml`)

 ### Workflow steps